memgraph/design/src/styleguide/index.md

 # Switch

 Use switch when one option needs to be turned on or off.
-To control more options within a form, use chackbox instead.
+To control more options within a form, use checkbox instead.

 <div class="switch">
   <input class="switch-input" id="exampleSwitch" type="checkbox" name="exampleSwitch">